 Many children bully others while they are growing up.
-Most grow out of it with the right guidance, support and education about some of the effects of bullying.
+Most grow out of it with the right guidance, support and education.

 Here are some things that you can do if your child is bullying other children: